bl4ckcontact/aws-snapshot-tool/README.md

 ## Configuration

 This tool utilizes the *boto* library, and as such, requires the same configuration schema.
-To learn how to properly create your configuration file, [http://boto.readthedocs.org/en/latest/boto_config_tut.html](check out the documentation).
+To learn how to properly create your configuration file, [check out the documentation](http://boto.readthedocs.org/en/latest/boto_config_tut.html).

 To get started quickly your configuration file should be named `.boto` and reside in your users home directory. i.e. `~/.boto`